LaGuardia Humanitarian Initiative (LHI)

 Help LHI fundraise for LaGuardia CARES

 Join us in supporting LaGuardia CARES, a vital program that provides food and essentials for LaGuardia students in need.
-LaGuardia Humanitarian Initiative is fundraising and advocating to reach the goal of $1,000 by the end of the Spring 2024 semester.
+LaGuardia Humanitarian Initiative is fundraising and advocating to reach the goal of $1,000 by the end of the academic year.

 Your donation, whether it’s $10 for meal vouchers, $25 for personal essentials, or $50 for groceries, makes a significant difference in the lives of our students.
 Together, let’s ensure that every student has access to the support they need to thrive academically and personally.